 State and federal laws prohibit sexual harassment in the workplace, but it still persists.
 If you are subjected to unwanted sexual comments or behavior at work, you have the right to pursue a remedy through an administrative action or lawsuit.
 When you choose to work with The Noble Law, you gain access to a team of experienced employment lawyers who are committed to providing you with a clear understanding of legal issues and your options.
-Contact us today in New York City or North Carolina to speak with a workplace harassment lawyer.
+Contact us today in North Carolina and South Carolina to speak with a workplace harassment lawyer.

 What is Sexual Harassment in the Workplace?